nginx/nginx.org/README.md

 ### Creating new pages
 New pages should be created in the most appropriate location within a language directory, typically [xml/en](xml/en/).
-The [GNUmakefile](xml/en/GNUmakefile) must then be updated to reference the new page before to included it in the site generation process.
+The [GNUmakefile](xml/en/GNUmakefile) must then be updated to reference the new page before it will be included in the site generation process.

 After determining the most appropriate location for the page, choose the most appropriate Document Type Definition ([DTD](dtd/)) for your content.
 This will determine the page layout and the XML tags